Bahar-SarSaifee/Text-Generation-Using-Transformers/README.md

 # Text Generation Using Transformers and GRU

-In this project, we build a hybrid model based on the transformer decoder and GRU network that can generate text using TensorFlow and Keras in Python.
+In this project, we build a hybrid model based on the Transformer Decoder and GRU network that can generate text using TensorFlow and Keras in Python.

 ## Dataset